 During the summer months, the Crissy Field Center would normally be teeming with young people.
 While we’ve missed connecting and engaging in person, we’re meeting virtually and practicing wellness.

 It’s time for an adventure—in the pages of a book or on a path through our parks!
-Learn about free and fun at-home activities from the San Francisco Public Library, National Park Service, and Parks Conservancy—including kids' parks crafts, at home activities, Nature Boost Fridays, and more.
+Learn about free and fun activities from the Golden Gate National Parks Conservancy, San Francisco Public Library, and the National Park Service —including mindful experiences in nature, author talks and book giveaways, STEM...

 Lana Salvador, a respiratory isolation nurse in San Francisco, reflects on the lessons she learned in nature 10 years ago as a LINC intern, and how she still uses those lessons today.